5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/tutorials/xr-player-android.md

 ---
 layout: default
-title: XR Player on Android Phone
+title: XR Player on Android Smartphone
 grand_parent: XR with MPEG-I SD
 parent: Tutorials
 has_children: false
 nav_order: 3
 ---

-# Building and using XR Player on Android
+# Building and using XR Player on Android Smartphone

 This guide covers compiling the XR player sample Unity project for Android and configuring it with specific glTF content.